 - Chronic Lowering of Groundwater Levels: Monitoring wells are distributed throughout the Basin in all the aquifers used for groundwater production, and the distribution of wells is sufficient to develop groundwater elevation contours for each aquifer. - Seawater Intrusion: The monitoring network includes coastal monitoring wells that are used to monitor seawater intrusion through groundwater quality and groundwater levels as a proxy.
 Each location has multiple monitoring wells completed at different depths within the productive aquifers.
 Protective groundwater elevations are established at each of these locations to prevent seawater intrusion.
-Two additional monitoring wells, one in the Tu-unit and one in the Purisima AA-unit, are needed to complete the monitoring network as described in Section 3.3.4.1: Groundwater Level Monitoring Data Gaps.

-Depletion of Interconnected Surface Water: The current shallow monitoring wells used to monitor and evaluate interactions between surface water and groundwater are focused on the lower stretch of Soquel Creek where there are several nearby municipal production wells.
+Two additional monitoring wells, one in the Tu-unit and one in the Purisima AA-unit, are needed to complete the monitoring network as described in Section 3.3.4.1: Groundwater Level Monitoring Data Gaps. - Depletion of Interconnected Surface Water: The current shallow monitoring wells used to monitor and evaluate interactions between surface water and groundwater are focused on the lower stretch of Soquel Creek where there are several municipal production wells.
 In addition, there are multiple depth monitoring well clusters near Soquel Creek that are included in the evaluation of surface water and groundwater interactions.
+Eight new shallow monitoring wells will be added to complete the monitoring network to better evaluate the effects of groundwater extractions on streamflow in interconnected surface waters (see Section 3.3.4.1: Groundwater Level Monitoring Data Gaps.)

-Each agency will use their own resources to continue to monitor these wells as the GSP is implemented.
+Each agency will use its own resources to continue to monitor these wells as the GSP is implemented.
 Groundwater level data collected, both hand soundings and recorded by data loggers, for each well will be stored in the WISKI DMS.